recursion/jackBeNimble/README.md

 # jackBeNimble

-#### Add hotkey order entry to multiple bitcoin exchange's trading pages.
+#### Add hotkey order entry to multiple bitcoin exchange trading pages.

-A Google chrome extension that provides a hotkey order entry mechanism for bitfinex.com and exchange.coinbase.com bitcoin exchange trading pages, basically allowing you to place an order of a given size at any offset in relation to the current best bid/offer, using only hotkeys.
+This Google chrome extension adds a hotkey order entry mechanism for the www.bitfinex.com, beta.bitfinex.com, and exchange.coinbase.com bitcoin exchange trading pages.
+Allowing you to easily place orders of a given size at any offset in relation to the current best bid/offer, using only hotkeys.

 This extension adds hotkeys that allow you to:
 - Toggle your `LOTSIZE` up and down.